Financial Planning Considerations for Employees Surrounding an IPO

 It’s advisable to begin planning as soon as you have reason to believe your company will go public.

 Harness Wealth can pair you with the advisors you need to provide advice on financial and legal issues throughout the IPO process.
-We are currently open by invitation only.
-To be added to our waitlist, please register your interest here.
+To identify advisers who are right for you, get started here.